sergio-righi/vue-grater-ts/docs/components/story.md

 ## Standard

-The default example of the component
+The default example of the component.

 <story-example-1 />